 History

-The outstanding education that KPSA offers was an impetus for the Kaiser Permanente Anesthesia Technologist program.
-In 2010, Kaiser Permanente School of Anesthesia, in conjunction with Pasadena City College, accepted their first anesthesia technician class.
-The program is the first associate degree anesthesia technician program in the country, and its first class graduated in 2011.
+The outstanding education that KPSA offers was an impetus for the Kaiser Permanente Anesthesia Technologist (KPAT) program.
+In 2010, Kaiser Permanente School of Anesthesia, in conjunction with Pasadena City College, accepted their first anesthesia technologist class.
+The program was the first associate degree in Anesthesia Technology in the country, and its inaugural class graduated in 2011.
+KPAT’s sound foundational clinical education is a testament to the diversity of clinical experiences at its 19 clinical sites.

 History